 Ease of Use

 Possibly one of the best features of true wireless earbuds is that almost all of them automatically pause/play your music when you take one of the buds out and then put it back in.
 Beyond that, the actual user experience offered by each pair can be quite different.
-We assessed every aspect of these buds, from the on-bud controls to any advanced features offered by corresponding applications, to assess how conveniently they incorporate into daily life.
+We assessed every aspect of these buds, from the on-bud controls to any advanced features offered by corresponding applications.

 The Apple AirPods Pro are some of our favorite buds to use.
-This is largely because of the white tips that stick out of your ears.
+This is mainly because of the white tips that stick out of your ears.
 While many consider these a fashion faux pas, they allow for a pinch gesture for play/pause and track skipping controls.
-This pinch is far more comfortable than the buttons present on most buds that force you to push the buds further into your ear when pressing the button.
-Plus apple users are treated to things like a fit test that determines if you're using the correctly sized earpiece and quick access to advanced settings.
+This pinch is far more comfortable than having to push buttons further into your ear like you have to on most other buds.
+Plus, Apple users are treated to things like a fit test that determines if you're using the correctly sized earpiece as well as quick access to advanced settings.

-We also enjoy the user experience of the Jaybird Vista.
-This is largely due to the relatively large button on each bud that is easy to find, registers a noticeable 'click' when pressed, and doesn't require an uncomfortable amount of pressure to press.
+We also enjoy the user experience of the Jaybird Vista 2.
+This is primarily because the large button on each bud is easy to find, and a 'click' sound effect is noticeably registered when pressed.
+It doesn't require an uncomfortable amount of pressure to activate.

 The Jabra Elite 75t and their siblings, the Jabra Elite 75t, offer similarly tactile buttons that are easy to find and press, even in the middle of a run.

 True wireless earbuds represent a wide range of sound quality, ideal use cases, and prices.
-The technology itself offers the awesome potential to enable greater freedom and versatility than their wired predecessors, and are quickly becoming the standard way to enjoy music and podcasts while on the go.
-However, the current smattering of models on the market represents a wide range in terms of quality, ideal use cases, and price.
+The technology itself offers the awesome potential to enable greater freedom and versatility than their wired counterparts.
+They are quickly becoming the standard way to enjoy music and podcasts while on the go.
 We hope that the results of our exhaustive tests have helped you find your way through the seeds and discover the perfect pair for your needs and budget.
 If you aren't sure earbuds are what you need, we also tested the best wireless headphones if you prefer over-the-ear options.